Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Neural_Network/2018-10-22-A_Taxonomy_for_Neural_Memory_Networks.md

   - "/img/Image/BigImages/sanfrancisco.jpg" : "San Francisco, CA (2016)"
 ---

-This article is just brief summary of [A Taxonomy for Neural Memory Networks.
-Ma et al. arXiv 2018](https://arxiv.org/abs/1805.00327) and posting for me to study what the memory network is.
+This article is just brief summary of [A Taxonomy for Neural Memory Networks (Ma et al., arXiv 2018)](https://arxiv.org/abs/1805.00327) and posting for me to study what the memory network is.

 They suggest A taxonomy for Neural Memory Network with RNN, LSTM, Neural Stack, and Neural RAM.